MattKayDev/BMI-Calculator/README.md

 # What is BMI Calculator?
 BMI Calculator by MattKayDev allows to quickly check your BMI by entering your height in cm and weight in kg.

-This app was made using C#
+This app was made using C# and Xamarin.

 You can find it on Google Play here: https://play.google.com/store/apps/details?id=com.mattkaydev.bmicalculator